ZakThoreson/homebase/content/about/resume.md

 _**Threat Intelligence Analyst**_
 November, 2020 - April, 2023

-* Served as the primary threat intelligence analyst for the Global Cyber Defense Team.
-Leveraged proprietary and open-source intelligence tools to enrich and assist in the containment and response of Tier 3 incidents across the organization.
+* Led threat intelligence operations for the Global Cyber Defense Team, leveraging OSINT and proprietary tools to support Tier 3 incident containment and response across the organization.
 * Oversaw a global attack-surface reduction project to reduce the number of ‘Critical’ and ‘High’ findings on edge assets by 90% in 16 months.
-* Integrated ‘Crown Jewel’ applications with AES’s CASB solution to allow for security monitoring and alerting of mission critical systems housing sensitive customer and organizational data.
+* Integrated 5 Crown Jewel applications with AES's CASB solution, enabling real-time monitoring and alerting for missioncritical systems containing sensitive customer and organizational data.
-* Developed a risk assessment framework for use in 100+ international Operational Technology (OT) sites to standardize and compare maturity models.
+* Developed a risk assessment framework for use in 100+ international OT sites to standardize and compare maturity models.
-* Performed adversary emulation testing to ensure adequate coverage by EDR from known ransomware and APT group tactics, techniques, and procedures (TTPs).
+* Conducted adversary emulation testing simulating ransomware and APT tactics to validate EDR coverage and identify detection gaps.
-* Assisted in a large project to replace the organization’s MSSP.
-Tasks included market research of vendors, platform onboarding, and assistance in the migration and training of new users of the adopted SIEM/SOAR solution.

 ### **Thoreson Consulting**

 _**Founder**_
 November, 2020 - December 2024

-* Owned a cybersecurity consulting business to aid small businesses and non-profits in improving cybersecurity posture and reducing the likelihood and impact of a cybersecurity incident.
+* Founded and operated cybersecurity consulting firm serving small businesses and non-profits while maintaining full-time employment and graduate studies.
 * Grew a book of business with over five (5) clients, with (one) 1 on a retainer alongside a full-time job and graduate school.
-Achieved $10,000+ in Year 1 sales, $25,000 Year 3.
+Achieved $10,000+ in Year 1 sales: $20,000+ Year 3.
 * Developed and sold security risk assessments, custom cloud development, and security training to small- and medium-sized businesses throughout the Indianapolis area.
 Assessments include detailed remediation steps; leveraged to sell remediation consulting services.
 * Prior engagements included moving clients from a functional domain of Windows 2008 to Windows 2022 with hybrid cloud adoption, ransomware incident response and recovery, custom cloud architecture development, and migration from home network to commercial network deployments.
-* Researched local competitors, marketing events, and opportunities to network with small businesses in Indianapolis to promote the brand.

 ### **Crowe, LLC**

 _**Cybersecurity Consultant**_
 September, 2018 - November, 2020

 * Led a team of consultants to develop cloud security risk assessment product offerings.
 * Performed NIST CSF risk assessments for clients in the healthcare and financial industries with detailed remediation steps for security improvements.
 * Served as the SME for vulnerability management to facilitate attack surface reduction throughout a large Indiana regional hospital.
 Communicated with client stakeholders on key metrics, progress, and roadblocks.
 * Onboarded and trained new consultants joining the Cybersecurity Consulting team.
 Maintained notes and internal processes for repeatability across the portfolio of clients.

-## Skills & Software Proficiencies

-* **Security Tools** |  Microsoft Defender (Endpoint, Cloud Apps, Identity), Wiz, GitLab, Rapid7, Xpanse, Google Chronicle (SIEM + SOAR)
-* **Languages & Reporting**: Python, Databricks, Dominolab, PowerBI, API & Integration Development, Power Automate, Logic Apps, Terraform
-* **Frameworks**: NIST 800-53, CSA Cloud Controls Matrix (CCM), NIST CSF, NERC CIP, DISA STIG

 ## Education

-* Master of Science in Computer Information Technology - Purdue University (_expected: May 2025_)
+* **Master of Science in Computer Information Technology** - Purdue University (2025)
-* Bachelor of Science in Cybersecurity - Purdue University (2018)
+* **Bachelor of Science in Cybersecurity** - Purdue University (2018)

 ## Certifications

 * Certified Information Systems Security Professional (_CISSP_)
+* (_In Progress_) Google Professional Cloud Security Engineer

+## Technical SKills & Technologies

+* **Cloud Platforms**: Azure & Google Cloud Platform
+* **Security Tools**: Microsoft Defender E5, Wiz, Avalor, Rapid7, Xpanse, HoxHunt, Google SecOps (SIEM/SOAR)
+* **Code & Reporting**: Databricks, Dominolab, PowerBI, API & Integration Development, Terraform
+* **Frameworks**: NIST 800-53, CSA Cloud Controls Matrix (CCM), NIST CSF, NERC CIP, DISA STIG